It is only natural to be curious and it is not a bad thing, I can assure you.

 So, do record labels pay for studio time?

-Record labels cover the cost of studio time and any production work done by the artist, they then recoup these costs by taking a percentage of the sales of music.
+Record labels usually give the artist an advance meant to cover the cost of studio time and any production work done by the artist.
+These costs are recouped by the record label by taking a percentage of the sales of the artist’s music.

 Lets take a deep dive and actually expound on this further.